Common Art Nouveau Jewellery Characteristics

 To ensure you never miss an opportunity should you find Art Nouveau jewellery for sale, we have compiled a brief guide to some common Art Nouveau characteristics so you don’t miss out.

 Perhaps the most tell-tale trails of Art Nouveau jewellery are the curved, organic lines used within the design.
 These sweeping, ornamental shapes contrast with the stronger, geometric styles associated with early Art Deco jewellery, which was being crafted during the same period.

 Another recurring theme is stylised imagery featuring motifs from nature.
-Pieces will often feature flora and fauna, as can be seen in this finely crafted Art Nouveau brooch featuring diamond encrusted flowers with gold leaves.
+Pieces will often feature flora and fauna, as can be seen in this finely crafted Art Nouveau brooch featuring ruby-encrusted flowers.